Unturned3/Microdot/wiki/3_miniSystem/2_install.md

 Install the `libgcc` support library, so other dynamic binaries compiled by `gcc` can actually run on our final system.

+> Note: libgcc is a part of the gcc-7.3.0 package.
+Unpack and change directory into gcc-7.3.0

 ```bash
 tar -xf ../mpfr*
 tar -xf ../mpc*